mattyv/ilp_for/README.md

 See [why not pragma unroll?](docs/PRAGMA_UNROLL.md) for assembly evidence (~1.29x speedup).

-But using ILP_FOR all you write is the below. which expands to effectily the same code as above.
-And despilte a bit of macro CAPITILISATION doesn't look too bad:
+But using ILP_FOR all you write is the below, which expands to effectively the same code as above.
+And despite a bit of macro CAPITALISATION doesn't look too bad:
 ```cpp
 int sum = 0;
 ILP_FOR(auto i, 0uz, n, 4) {